SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/project-type.md

     > [!NOTE]
     > [!include[Mandatory](../../includes/note-mandatory-field.md)]

 2. In the **Estimated time for this project process**, enter a duration for the project (number of weeks, days or months).
-When you create a new project of this project type, the end date will be set relative to the time you enter here (today's date + estimated time).
+When you create a new project of this project type, the end date is set relative to the time you enter here (today's date + estimated time).

 3. In the **Statuses used for this project type** list, check off the statuses you want to include for the project type.
 This step is optional, but to link the project type to a project guide, you should check at least two statuses.